 Social sustainability examples are all around us and learning to recognize them and why they matter is crucial for understanding social sustainability.
 What is social sustainability?

 Social sustainability is one of the 3 pillars of sustainability (also known as the 3 Ps) and it describes actions that we can take to improve society.
-This includes improving the quality of our lives, reducing inequality, and helping people make better choices about their health, education, and work.
+Social sustainability issues examples include improving the quality of our lives, reducing inequality, cultural sustainability, and helping people make better choices about their health, education, and work.

 Table Of Contents

 Social sustainability examples

 What are some examples of social sustainability?

 Here are the 10 best social sustainability examples in our society:

 - Diversity in the workplace